QUA605/qua605.github.io/_projects/hw6.md

 <vegachart schema-url="{{ site.baseurl }}/assets/json/viz1.json" style="width: 100%"></vegachart>

+#### Visualization 1 Write Up

+The bar chart shows the distribution between buildings and agencies.
+It shows that which agencies have the most properties.
+I sorted the data so that it is more clear to see the distribution in counts.
+Moreover, I did not choose a color to seperate different agency but I used an interactive way for the audience to choose which bar they would like to take a look at, the graph will make the other bar grey so it is easier for the audience to look at a specific bar.

 ### Visualization 2:

 <vegachart schema-url="{{ site.baseurl }}/assets/json/viz2.json" style="width: 100%"></vegachart>

+#### Visualization 2 Write Up

+The scatter plot shows the distribution of square footage of buildings by year constructed.
+The plot uses different colors to seperate out counties which makes it looks a little bit messy but I want to use color to see the distribution of county.
+The more color dot there is on the plot means that the more building the county has.
+There is just simple zoom in and out feature with tooltip that could be used to see a specific data point.
 <!-- these are written in a combo of html and liquid -->

 <div class="left">